allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 1. Right-click on the Event and select Print Event Report A. You have the option of including Commitment Remarks, Personnel Resources and the appearance of their name, and Equipment.

-B. This PDF report wil print three separate sections with each section beginning a new page.
+2. This PDF report wil print three separate sections with each section beginning a new page.
 The first includes a list of the commitments within the event.
 The second includes a list of resources \(personnel/equipment\) assigned to the commitments or blank if they are not filled.
 The last lists equipment with ID or quantity.

 Edit an Event